 If you and your ex-partner agree about how to divide your property, you can have an informal or formal agreement.
-The Family Law Act 1975 (Cth) provides for "formal agreements" in the form of Financial Consent Orders and Binding Financial Agreements.
-These "formal agreements" are legally enforceable.
+The Family Law Act 1975 (CTH) provides for 'formal agreements' in the form of Financial Consent Orders and Binding Financial Agreements.
+These 'formal agreements' are legally enforceable.

-If parties would like to apply for Property Consent Orders, they can fill out an Application for Consent Orders together with their proposed terms of settlement.
+If parties would like to apply for Financial Consent Orders, they can complete an Application for Consent Orders form together with their proposed terms of settlement.
 The proposal must contain full and frank disclosure of the current financial position of the parties.
-The filing fee for Consent Orders is currently \$155.
-The Court will only sanction the Orders if they appear to be "just and equitable" in the circumstances.
+The filing fee for Consent Orders is currently \$195.
+The Court will only sanction the Orders if they appear to be 'just and equitable' in the circumstances.